 Without a set timeline, there is no point in finally finishing an objective in months or years.
-Review and assessment are two major steps of making the process a success, and that can only happen if there is a specified period for all tasks and actions.
+Review and assessment are two significant steps in making the process successful, and that can only happen if there is a specified period for all tasks and actions.

-Individual goals, team goals, and company goals should be streamlined in one direction so they support each other.
+Individual, team and company goals should be streamlined in one direction so they support each other.

 It’s okay to have multiple goals.
-But if all of them are a priority, then none is really a priority.
-Therefore, arrange goals in the order of importance and finish them one by one.
+But none is really a priority if all of them are a priority.
+Therefore, arrange goals in the order of importance and finish them individually.
 It ensures consistency and efficient utilization of company resources.

 Many modern organizations are adopting the OKR methodology for goal setting as it takes care of the individual, team, and company goals together.
-By setting transparent goals, it’s easier to show employees a better sight of how their role is key to the company’s success.
-More clarity means motivated and engaged employees.
+By setting transparent organizational objectives, it’s easier to show employees a better sight of how their role is key to the company’s success and align their individual objectives with the organizational goals and objectives.

-A thorough evaluation of the Strengths/ Weaknesses of the business will help you identify opportunities and eliminate major threats.
-Through this information, you can develop relevant strategies and action plans for your business.
-Identify industry trends and define your objectives based on the future, not on past or present.
+A thorough evaluation of the Strengths/ Weaknesses of the business will help you identify opportunities and eliminate significant threats.
+This information lets you develop relevant strategies and action plans for your business.
+Identify industry trends and define your objectives based on the future, not the past or present.
 This framework is always a great way to start working on the company objectives.

-The vision of any organization should reflect in its objectives and goals.
+The vision of any organization should reflect its objectives and goals.
 Objectives can be short-term or long-term in nature.
 The best way is to start with a big aim and work backward.
-Think about the strategies in the shorter term that help you achieve your grand vision.
+Then, think about the strategies in the shorter term that will help you achieve your grand vision.

 For example, in 5 years, you want to have 5000+ clients and 5 million dollars of yearly revenue.
-For this goal, you need to set yearly and monthly targets as well.
-Break them down to something that you and the team can start today.
+For this goal, you also need to set annual and monthly targets.
+Then, break them down into something that you and the team can start today.

-The SMART framework will help you set better individual goals that are aligned with organizational objectives.
+The SMART framework will help you set better individual goals aligned with organizational objectives.